 The book is concluded by a bibliography.
-It includes 100 items but their choice, covering such a wide range of topics, cannot be very representative, and it rather reflects the subjective evaluation resulting from the author's interests.
+It includes 100 items but their choice, covering so wide extent of topics, cannot be very representative, and it rather reflects the subjective evaluation resulting from the author's interests.

 The referred monograph is written in a lucid style, respecting readers whose mathematical background is not very general or abstract.
 The presentation and analysis of particular problems is pleasantly brief and illustrated by well chosen examples or case studies.